Red Wilson (baseball): Overview

 In 602 Major League Baseball games, 580 as a catcher, Wilson hit a .258 average and a .338 on-base percentage.

 On December 14, 1960, Wilson was selected by the Los Angeles Angels in the 1960 MLB expansion draft, but he retired rather than continue his playing career.
 Then, pitcher Ted Bowsfield was sent by Cleveland to the Angels in terms of compensation.

 Wilson's 1958 baseball card, Topps No. 213, showed him in a truly bizarre pose.
 The company painted out the natural background of the pictures that year and, in a photo showing Wilson swinging his bat, painted the bat out of the picture too—showing Wilson looking as if his right arm had been amputated a few inches below the shoulder.

 Later life

 After his playing career, Wilson was a founder and President of the Westgate Bank in Madison, Wisconsin.
 He was also President of the Wisconsin Alumni Association from 1971 to 1972.
 Wilson was elected to the Wisconsin Athletic Hall of Fame in 1990.

-Wilson died in 2014 in Fitchburg, Wisconsin, at the age of 85.
+Wilson died in 2014 in Fitchburg, Wisconsin, at the age of 85, and was buried at Forest Hill Cemetery in Madison.